dantleech/blog/content/posts/2025/15-11-space.md

 - Packages are fully decoupled.
 - Changes can be performed atomically within the same repository.
+- Packages can have still have indepent development cycles and their own release cadence.

 It is however still a **heavy** approach.
 A less intensive approach would be to just use namespaces: